domesticatedviking/TextyMcSpeechy/TTS_dojo_guide.md

 # TTS Dojo

-The TTS Dojo is a simplified workflow for training text-to-speech models using [rhasspy/piper](https://github.com/rhasspy/piper).
+The TTS Dojo is a simplified workflow for changing the voice of text-to-speech models using [rhasspy/piper](https://github.com/rhasspy/piper).
 Piper must be installed before you can use the dojo.

 ## Files needed